bcgov/design-system/README.md

 To report bugs/issues/feature requests, please file an [issue](https://github.com/BCDevOps/opendev-template/issues/).

-## How to Contribute
+## How to Propose a Component

-If you would like to contribute, please see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+If you would like to propose a component to the design system, please see our [Propose a Component](.github/ISSUE_TEMPLATE/propose-a-new-component.md) guideline.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.